jacyap/ClatterbridgeTreatmentLine/README.md

 1. A. Kacperek, “Protontherapy of eye tumours in the UK: A review of treatment at Clatterbridge,” Applied Radiation and Isotopes, vol. 67, no. 3, pp. 378–386, 2009. https://doi.org/10.1016/j.apradiso.2008.06.012
 2. J. Yap et al., “Beam characterisation studies of the 62 MeV proton therapy beamline at the Clatterbridge Cancer Centre,” Physica Medica, vol. 77, no. January, pp. 108– 120, 2020. https://doi.org/10.1016/j.ejmp.2020.08.002

+Code development for this model will cease following the completion of my PhD however sufficient information will be provided on the UCL wiki.
+User support will be on a minimal basis - please email if you have any questions.